santiagofernandezlanza/G-VAMP/README.md

 ## License

-Please see the repository licence for information about reuse and redistribution.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 ## Contact